RobHolme/HL7-Listener/README.md

 The file naming convention of the saved files includes the date time stamp, and random 6 digit sequence number, and the message trigger. e.g. `201505301529_028615_ADT^A01.hl7`.
 If multiple messages are received from the same TCP session, the sequence number will increment for each message.
 If the TCP connection is closed and reopened for each message sent, each file name will have a non-sequential (random) sequence number.

 __-Debug__: Log the messages received (including MLLP framing characters) and ACKs send to the console.
+Additional debug information and exceptions will be included.